opencv/opencv/doc/tutorials/dnn/dnn_pytorch_tf_classification/tf_cls_model_conversion_tutorial.md

 print("Input blob shape: {}\n".format(input_blob.shape))
 ```

-Please, pay attention at the preprocessing order in the ``cv2.dnn.blobFromImage`` function.
+Please, pay attention at the preprocessing order in the cv2.dnn.blobFromImage function.
 Firstly, the mean value is subtracted and only then pixel values are multiplied by the defined scale.
-Therefore, to reproduce the image preprocessing pipeline from the TF [``mobilenet.preprocess_input``](https://github.com/tensorflow/tensorflow/blob/v2.3.0/tensorflow/python/keras/applications/mobilenet.py#L443-L445) function, we multiply ``mean`` by ``127.5``.
+Therefore, to reproduce the image preprocessing pipeline from the TF [``mobilenet.preprocess_input``](https://github.com/tensorflow/tensorflow/blob/02032fb477e9417197132648ec81e75beee9063a/tensorflow/python/keras/applications/mobilenet.py#L443-L445) function, we multiply ``mean`` by ``127.5``.

 As a result, 4-dimensional ``input_blob`` was obtained:

  ``Input blob shape: (1, 3, 224, 224)``

-* provide OpenCV ``cv.dnn_Net`` inference:
+* provide OpenCV cv.dnn.Net inference:

 ```python
 # set OpenCV DNN input